 Instead, you’ll transfer your Chase points to Virgin Atlantic, a close partner airline of Delta’s.
 And when you do that, it’s just 50,000 to 60,000 miles each way to get in a Delta One suite, depending on whether you want to go to Europe or Asia.
 It’s one of our favorite workarounds to book Delta One and a go-to way to book any Delta flight for cheaper.

-Delta has steadily put these suites on more and more planes, so it’s getting easier to book these flights.
+Delta has steadily put these suites on more and more planes, so it’s getting easier to book these flights for future travel once coronavirus subsides.
 If Europe is calling, you’ll need to transfer just 50,000 Chase points to Virgin Atlantic to enjoy the suite life on flights like Detroit (DTW) or Minneapolis-St. Paul (MSP) to Amsterdam (AMS).

-There are far more options to get to Asia in Delta One suites, like from Minneapolis-St. Paul (MSP), Atlanta (ATL), or Detroit (DTW) to Tokyo-Haneda (HND) or several cities to Beijing (PEK) or Shanghai (PVG).
-You can now book nonstop flights from the U.S. to Seoul-Incheon (ICN) online with Virgin miles.
+There are far more options to get to Asia in Delta One suites.
+For example, you can now book nonstop flights from the U.S. to Seoul-Incheon (ICN) online with Virgin miles.

 You’ll need the entire 60,000-point bonus to book it.
 Still, for a 12-plus hour flight, you’ll treasure that lie-flat bed in your own cozy cocoon of privacy.